atharvm416/Flutter-Doctor_Consultation_App/README.md

       context: context,
       initialTime: TimeOfDay(hour: dateTime.hour, minute: dateTime.minute));
 ```
-* Both showDatePicker and showTimePicker are prebuilt functions that are called by pickDate() and pickTime(), respectively, and return values in a variable.
+* Both **showDatePicker** and **showTimePicker** are prebuilt functions that are called by pickDate() and pickTime(), respectively, and return values in a variable.
 We do not require any extra packages for it.
 It is available in the *'package:flutter/material.dart'*, which is the standard package.
-* The submit button (labelled find Doctor) is routed to a basic page with the help of "MyRoutes.finalRoute".
+* The submit button (labelled find Doctor) is routed to a basic page with the help of *"MyRoutes.finalRoute"*.
 ![Screenshot_20230407_125121](https://user-images.githubusercontent.com/112277897/230595895-06633389-3b81-453a-9405-9dd03b367e4d.jpg)
 ![Screenshot_20230407_125134](https://user-images.githubusercontent.com/112277897/230595891-47d48eae-b232-4fca-ba57-e9ade4722dfb.jpg)
 ![Screenshot_20230407_125124](https://user-images.githubusercontent.com/112277897/230595900-6dc58042-8283-4506-a57d-171f84f9df46.jpg)

 # 8. Chat page -
-* The page is a chat window where the user can enter basic questions, and the response is also given back through an API. **Dialogflow** is connected to the Google Cloud via the JSON API.
-It responds to English, Hindi, and Marathi languages, mainly English.
-Following are some questions you may ask our bot: **I cannot use app properly
+* The page is a chat window where the user can enter basic questions, and the response is also given back through an API. *Dialogflow* is connected to the Google Cloud via the **JSON API**.
+It responds to *English, Hindi, and Marathi* languages, mainly English.
+Following are some questions you may ask our bot:
+**1. I cannot use app properly
-Feeling depressed
+2. Feeling depressed
-My doctor did not call?
+3.My doctor did not call?
-Reports have not been provided
+4.Reports have not been provided
-क्या आप कृपया मुझे डॉक्टर ढूंढ सकते हैं
+5.क्या आप कृपया मुझे डॉक्टर ढूंढ सकते हैं
-तुम्ही कृपया मला डॉक्टर शोधू शकता का?**
+6.तुम्ही कृपया मला डॉक्टर शोधू शकता का?**

 Check it out in the demo_video folder.